JvanKatwijk/qt-dab/README.md

 on the terminal.
 If the identification of the transmitter received can be decoded, it will be shown at the bottom line of the Technical Data Widget.

-The periodicity of the search can be set by setting
+The periodicity of the search can be set by adding a line to the .qt-dab.ini file

 ```
 tii_delay=xxx
 ```